aleksandarsusnjar/graphql-proposals/graphql-mutations-and-large-schemas.md

 }
 ```

-... but there are at least two issues with this:
+... but there are at least a few issues with this:

 1. This "feels" as if it does affect the scope/namespace/nesting of the
    response.
 GraphQL's nesting is already more than significant so, I think,
    this should be avoided.
 2. I've cheated and omitted the `@orderedExecution` client directive on
    `seq` fields, which makes this invalid and takes us to the next idea.
+3. Client directives are easily ignored.
+A server that could do concurrent
+   execution may end up doing it even when sequential execution is requested.

 ### Introduce explicit syntax for "order is important" blocks